James Callaghan: Home secretary, 1967–1970

 Also significant was the passing of the Race Relations Act in the same year, making it illegal to refuse employment, housing or education on the basis of ethnic background.
 The Act extended the powers of the Race Relations Board at the time, to deal with complaints of discrimination and unfair attitudes.
 It also set up a new supervisory body, the Community Relations Commission, to promote "harmonious community relations".
 Presenting the Bill to Parliament, Callaghan said: "The House has rarely faced an issue of greater social significance for our country and our children."

+Another significant development was the Representation of the People Act 1969, which made Britain the first major democratic nation to lower the voting age from 21 to 18.
+This came into effect in time for the 1970 general election.

+Northern Ireland

+Callaghan's tenure as home secretary was marked by the emerging conflict in Northern Ireland: Like all British governments since the partition of Ireland in 1921, Harold Wilson's Labour government preferred not to intervene in the affairs of Northern Ireland.
+However in August 1969, escalating sectarian violence between the province's Protestant and Catholic communities, gave the Government of Northern Ireland little choice but to ask the British government to intervene directly and send in troops, and it was as home secretary that Callaghan took the decision to deploy British Army troops in the province.
+In return Callaghan and Wilson demanded that various reforms be implemented in the province, such as the phasing out of the Protestant paramilitary B-Specials, and their replacement by the Ulster Defence Regiment, which was open to Catholic recruits, and various reforms to reduce discrimination against Catholics, such as reforms to the voting franchise, and a reform of local government boundaries and housing allocations.
+Although the troops were initially welcomed by Northern Ireland's Catholics, by early 1970 this had soured, and the Provisional IRA emerged, and embarked on what became a decades long violent campaign during what became known as The Troubles.

+In Place of Strife

-In 1969, Callaghan, a strong supporter of the Labour–Trade Union link, led the successful opposition in a divided cabinet to Barbara Castle's White Paper "In Place of Strife" which sought to modify trade union law.
+In 1969, Callaghan, a strong defender of the Labour–trade union link, led the successful opposition in a divided cabinet to Barbara Castle's White Paper "In Place of Strife" which sought to modify trade union law.
 Amongst its numerous proposals were plans to force unions to call a ballot before a strike was held and the establishment of an Industrial Board to enforce settlements in industrial disputes.
-If the proposals had become law, many of the activities of the trades unions during the Winter of Discontent a decade later would have been illegal.

-Following Wilson's unexpected defeat by Edward Heath at the 1970 general election, Callaghan declined to challenge him for the leadership, despite Wilson's vulnerability.
-This did much to rehabilitate him in Wilson's eyes.
-He was in charge of drawing up a new policy statement in 1972 which contained the idea of the Social Contract between the government and trade unions.
-He also did much to ensure that Labour opposed the Heath government's bid to enter the Common Market—forcing Wilson's hand by making his personal opposition clear without consulting the party leader.
+Ten years later, Callaghan's actions in opposing trade union reform would come back to haunt him during the Winter of Discontent.

+In opposition, 1970–1974

+Wilson's government went on to be unexpectedly defeated by Edward Heath at the 1970 general election.

+Callaghan initially became Shadow Home Secretary, later becoming Shadow Foreign Secretary.
+In 1973, after an approach from the Conservative Chancellor Anthony Barber he agreed to have his name go forward for the job of Managing Director of the International Monetary Fund (IMF), however, this was vetoed by the French government.